This post was originally published in February 2020, but today we have a 2023 update to share!

 Deciding to Remove Our Front Door

 Ultimately, we decided the best course of action was to remove our front door.
-(I know!
-I know!)

 Removing Our Front Door

-Here’s the big, exciting update to this post: we officially had our front door removed!
+To start this plan in action, we hired a contractor and officially had our front door removed.
 This is something we decided to hire out, as our exterior contractor gave us a quote that we felt was very reasonable for the work.